faithanalog/poka-pi-ilo-pi-sitelen-pona/README.md

 ## API

-HTTP GET `/sitelen-pona` and provide toki pona in the body.
+HTTP GET or POST `/sitelen-pona` and provide toki pona in the body.
 Returns a PNG file.

 ## Run locally